The Napa Wine Project

 Select Wines

 Great attention to detail is made during their wine making with Greg and Petra involved in all aspects of this process.
 The grapes are picked up to 10 different times during harvest – only selecting the fruit that is truly ripe.
 Each Cabernet Sauvignon clone is vinified separately.
-Prior to bottling, a barrel selection is made between the Bacchanal, the Martin Estate wine, the Four Barrel Cabernet Sauvignon (a good value wine and only available in 375ml format bottles) as well as the Martin Estate Reserve.
+Prior to bottling, a barrel selection is made between the Bacchanal, the Martin Estate wine, (previously a four Barrel Cabernet Sauvignon which was only available in 375ml format bottles) as well as the Martin Estate Reserve.

 The 2014 Martin Estate Rosé was made from 100% varietal Cabernet Sauvignon.
 Immediately after harvesting the juice was left on the skins for longer than a typical rosé.
-This is clearly evident with the color of the wine – it is darker than normal, at times showing both pink and purple color.
-The aromas are fresh – showing watermelon – and as it opens more of a Jolly Rancher watermelon characteristic.
+This is clearly evident with the color of the wine; it is darker than typical rosé’s, at times showing both pink and purple color.
+The aromas are fresh and reveals watermelon; and as it opens there is more of a Jolly Rancher watermelon characteristic.
 It is soft on the palate with the entry but there is a richness of flavor atypical in a rosé of this style.
 The tannins are delicate but subtly perceptible on the finish.
 Notes of raspberry show mid palate.
-The finish is clean and doesn’t drop off – the fruit continues to linger on the palate along with good acidity.
+The finish is clean and doesn’t drop off and the fruit continues to linger on the palate along with a balanced acidity.

 The 2012 Martin Estate Cabernet Sauvignon is dark purple in the glass.
-It has a very appealing bouquet showcasing mostly darker fruits with aromas of black licorice and an inherent darker liqueur sweetness to the aroma.
-When the wine is opened for the first time a dustiness also shows until the wine has had more time to breathe; often you will hear wines referred to as having a Rutherford dust component – this wine certainly has that characteristic.
-As the bouquet opens this dustiness turns more into a tobacco smoky quality.
+It offers an extremely appealing bouquet showcasing mostly darker fruits with aromas of black licorice and an inherent darker liqueur sweetness.
+When the wine is opened for the first time a dustiness also shows until it has had more time to breathe; often you will hear wines referred to as having a Rutherford dust component; this wine certainly has that characteristic.
+As the bouquet opens this dustiness turns more into a tobacco smoke character.
 On the palate it is layered yet balanced between fruit and tannins.
 The tannins soften wonderfully after the wine has had ample time to breathe.
-Shows an intensity of fruit that lingers for some time on the finish.
-Drinks very well young.
+The finish shows a noticeable intensity of fruit which lingers for quite some time.
+This bottling drinks very well young.

 —